 Before you sign on your new hire, ask yourself: “Is this a freelance contractor or company employee?”
-You may wonder what the differences between these two categories of workers are — here are the major distinctions:
+You may wonder what the differences between these two categories of workers are — here are the major differences between employees and contractors.

 |Works for a set amount of time, often a shorter period||Hired on a permanent basis|

 |Employed for a specific project||Employed as a generalist in a particular area|